 by side, with SQL and code performance data automatically matched up against

 each other on the interactive timeline.
-Why would you

 want SQL data in your code profiler?